dcsil/Horizon-Labs/project/backend/README.md

 - Maintains per-service system prompts (friction vs. guidance vs. quiz) to shape model behaviour.
 - Applies an adaptive friction gate, requiring a configurable number of substantive learner responses before direct answers are given.
+- Runs a lightweight turn classifier on every learner message (`good` vs. `needs_focusing`) to inform the friction gate and persist coaching metadata.
 - Persists chat transcripts to Firestore when the optional dependency is configured; otherwise falls back to an in-memory repository for local development.
 - Maintains `HumanMessage` / `AIMessage` history per `session_id` in memory.
 - Streams model tokens via `llm.astream(...)`, yielding each chunk to callers.